Repair Your Credit – Is there a magic formula to repair it

 Is there a magic formula to repair your credit?
 The answer is No. And beware of companies that claim to have it.
 Don’t trust those agencies that ask you for money upfront to help you clean up your credit.
 In short, you can’t.

 Having bad credit negatively affects various aspects of your life.
 Apart from not getting a loan or having sky-high interest on credit cards, it can also impact your ability to rent a home or even get a job.
+However, sometimes consolidating your debt into one loan can make things easier for you to manage and pay on time.
+You can find an online interest payment calculator to see how much a loan would ultimately cost and get a rough estimate on just how long it might take to pay it off.

 Often, someone with bad credit is desperate to improve or try to resolve their situation.
 Unfortunately, evil people and companies are trying to take advantage of this vulnerability.